-Recently, a kind and generous reader by the name of Amy Collins (who maintains an excellent website about the Soviet space program) and who is the stepdaughter of a former employee at the Nevada Test Site (now the Nevada National Security Site), notified me about some interesting information she's collated regarding the Bob Lazar story and the roles of John Lear and Milton William Cooper (henceforth "Bill Cooper") in its genesis.
+Recently, a kind and generous reader by the name of Amy Collins (who maintains an excellent website about the Soviet space program) and who is the stepdaughter of a former employee at the Nevada Test Site (now the Nevada National Security Site), notified me about some interesting information she's collated regarding the Bob Lazar story and the roles of John Lear (1942-2022) and Milton William Cooper (1943-2001) (henceforth "Bill Cooper") in its genesis.
 Amy graciously agreed to review this article before I published it and has vouched that what I've written is consistent with her knowledge and experiences.

 As Amy explains, Lear worked at the Nevada Test Site during the early 1980s, flying air sample collection missions over the site to measure radioactive contamination from nuclear testing there.
-Even though the last atmospheric nuclear test at the NTS was conducted in July of 1962, after which all tests by the US were performed underground, there were persistent concerns about the leakage of radioactive material from outgassing from underground tests into the atmosphere, accompanied by various programs to gauge the extent of this contamination.
+Even though the last atmospheric nuclear test at the NTS was conducted in July of 1962, after which all tests by the US were performed underground, there were persistent concerns about the leakage of radioactive material from outgassing from these tests into the atmosphere, accompanied by various programs to gauge the extent of this contamination.

 Here is Amy's original message to me, sent December 9, 2021: